Coal gas: Conversion to natural gas

-The exploitation of the North Sea gas reserves, entailing landing gas at Easington, Bacton and St Fergus made viable the building of a national distribution grid, of over 3000 mi, consisting of two parallel and interconnected pipelines running the length of the country.
+The exploitation of the North Sea gas reserves, entailing landing gas at Easington (Yorkshire) Bacton (Norfolk) and St Fergus (Aberdeenshire) made viable the building of a national distribution grid, of over 3000 mi, consisting of two parallel and interconnected pipelines running the length of the country.
 This became the National Transmission System.
 All gas equipment in Great Britain (but not Northern Ireland) was converted (by the fitting of different-sized burner jets to give the correct gas/air mixture) from town gas to natural gas (mainly methane) over the period from 1967 to 1977 at a cost of about £100 million, including writing off redundant town gas manufacturing plants.
 All the gas-using equipment of almost thirteen million domestic, four hundred thousand commercial, and sixty thousand industrial customers were converted.
 Many dangerous appliances were discovered in this exercise and were taken out of service.

-The UK town gas industry died in 1987 when operations ceased at the last town gas manufacturing plants in Northern Ireland (Belfast, Portadown and Carrickfergus; Carrickfergus gas works is now a restored gasworks museum).
+The UK town gas industry ended in 1987 when operations ceased at the last town gas manufacturing plants in Northern Ireland (Belfast, Portadown and Carrickfergus; Carrickfergus gas works is now a restored gasworks museum).
 The Portadown site has been cleared and is now the subject of a long-term experiment into the use of bacteria for the purpose of cleaning up contaminated industrial land.

 As well as requiring little processing before use, natural gas is non-toxic; the carbon monoxide (CO) in town gas made it extremely poisonous, accidental poisoning and suicide by gas being commonplace.
 Poisoning from natural gas appliances is only due to incomplete combustion, which creates CO, and flue leaks to living accommodation.
 As with town gas, a small amount of foul-smelling substance (mercaptan) is added to the gas to indicate to the user that there is a leak or an unlit burner, the gas having no odour of its own.